UsamaImran/react-generic-list/README.md

 Props
 The List component takes the following props (required):
-items: an array of items to render in the list
+items: an array of items to render in the list.
-keyExtractor: a function that takes an item and returns a unique key for it
+keyExtractor: a function that takes an item and returns a unique key for it.
-render: a function that takes an item and returns the component to render for that item
+render: a function that takes an item and returns the component to render for that item.

 interfaces